sibvisions/reactUI.example/README.md

 const api = useAPI();
 ```

-- [Custom-Screens](src/readme-files/custom-screen) - add your react code as screens to your VisionX application.
+- [Custom-Screens](src/readme-files/custom-screen) - add your react code as screens to your application.
-- [Replace-Screens](src/readme-files/replace-screen) - replace an already existing screen of your VisionX application with your own screen and reuse use its data.
+- [Replace-Screens](src/readme-files/replace-screen) - replace an already existing screen of your application with your own screen and reuse use its data.
 - [Custom-Components](src/readme-files/custom-component) - replace already existing components of a screen with your custom created components or remove an existing component from a screen.
 - [Extend-Components](src/readme-files/extend-components) - extend existent components events with your own functions.
 - [Custom-Startup-Properties](src/readme-files/custom-startup-props) - Send custom-startup-properties from your WebApp to the server.